andrewbeng89/IS429AngularTest/README.md

 1. Sign up for Mongolab [here](https://mongolab.com/signup/)
 2. Once logged in, proceed to create a new mondolab development environment [here](https://mongolab.com/create).
 Remember to select "Development (single-node)" under "plans"
-3. Choose a name for the database, e.g. "<your name>-todos-db"
+3. Choose a name for the database, e.g. "is429-todos"
 4. When prompted, create the credentials for a new database user (username and password)
 5. Make a note of the database name and the username and password of the new user you have just created